TI-84 Plus series: TI-84 Plus Silver Edition

 The TI-84 Plus Silver Edition (SE) was introduced on January 7, 2004 as an upgrade to the TI-83 Plus Silver Edition.
 It features 24 KB of user-available RAM; the calculator technically has 128 KB—48 KB in newer revisions—but the operating system was never updated to utilize it.
 It has 1.5 MB of user-accessible ROM, more than three times the 480 KB in the TI-84 Plus.
-It came preloaded with approximately 30 applications.
+It came preloaded with 30 applications.

 The Silver Edition has interchangeable faceplates, and new, colored faceplates were available for purchase at Texas Instruments' online store.
 It was discontinued in 2015, making the TI-84 Plus the only currently produced calculator in the series.